Sciss/SoundProcessesJSTest/README.md

 There may or may not be a test site up at [www.sciss.de/temp/soundprocesses.js](https://www.sciss.de/temp/soundprocesses.js/).
 For scsynth.wasm, you need to use either Chrome/Chromium, or Firefox 79 or newer (Firefox 85 has been confirmed to work).

+## workspace

+The current version, instead of building a SoundProcesses structure from scratch (source file `DirectWorkspace`), loads an existing workspace (see `LoadWorkspace`).
+This is a workspace exported from Mellite as a 'binary blob', the file `workspace.mllt.bin`.
+The original desktop workspace for Mellite is `workspace.mllt`.
+If you want to test other workspaces, you need to use Mellite 3.4.0-SNAPSHOT or newer, and in a workspace's root folder choose the menu item _File_ > _Export Binary Workspace_, then overwrite `workspace.mllt.bin`.
+The root folder must contain a `Widget` element named `start`, which will be rendered in the browser.

+Currently, `Control`, `Widget`, `Proc`, and `FScape` are supported in the browser, but `Pattern` and `Stream` are not yet supported.
+`FScape` objects can make use of  a virtual file system in the local browser storage (IndexedDB), and also capture and play sound in real-time through the graph elements <code>PhysicalIn</code> and <code>PhysicalOut</code>.

 ## status